Appsilon/shiny.info/README.md

 [documentation](https://cran.r-project.org/web/packages/shiny.info/shiny.info.pdf)
 for more details.

-An example of shiny app that uses `shiny.info` can be found in `./examples` directory.
+An example of a shiny app that uses `shiny.info` can be found in `./examples` directory.

 ![](inst/assets/README_files/example.gif)